A skills minefield. Migrating to the cloud is a highly technical move.

 Gartner recommends enterprises to work with a cloud certified Oracle MSP / MSE, to bridge this critical skill gap that not only has a proven track record of successful migrations within the target industry but are also willing to quantify and commit to expected costs and potential savings.
 An Oracle MSP/MSE will help accelerate the migration and provide faster go-to-market benefits from the cloud, such as cost savings, agility, innovation, and performance.

-Bridge your Oracle skill gap with IT Convergence – Certified MSE Partner
+Bridge your Oracle Cloud Skills Gap with a Certified MSE Partner

 As a Platinum member of the Oracle Partner Network, we have been fulfilling the Oracle application skill gap for our customers for more than 20+ years.